VeselinovStf/Creating-N-tier-Application/Part_01/README.md

 	- In the cours project is created with ASP.NET Framework
 	- In my solution the initial monolithic sceleton is done using ASP.NET CORE 2.2
+	- The Monolithic App Sceleton is saved in different branch
+	- Cours chapters development is separated in different branches